melonDS-emu/melonDS/README.md

 As for the rest, the interface should be pretty straightforward.
 If you have a question, don't hesitate to ask, though!

+How to build:

+Linux:
+ * mkdir -p build
+ * cd build
+ * cmake ..
+ * make

+Windows:
+ * use CodeBlocks

 TODO LIST